MFYalcin/Verilog-VHDL-Code-Simulation-Design/README.md

 # Verilog-VHDL-Projects-ISE-Project-Navigator-
- Various protocols are used such as I2C/UART/SPI in Verilog/VHDL and SystemVerilog.
+ Various interfaces are used such as I2C/UART/SPI/Ethernet/RS-232 in Verilog/VHDL and SystemVerilog.
  ISE Project Navigator Software is used for all the projects.